surya-narayanan/surya-narayanan.github.io/books.md

 16. Becoming Indian: A tough read.
 Really decolonizing myself.
 17. Brave new world: A most fascinating idea of a world.
 A world I would love to live in, of course, conditions applying.
 18. Here, there and everywhere: A book with touching moments, really tells about the moments that make a leader one worth remembering.
+19. God of small things- started off as one of my fav books.
+Slowed down
+20. The consolations of philosophy
+21:

 To read